 The content of the program is centred on providing excellent leadership in order to raise student achievement.
 As a result, our Fellows are required to be directly accountable for student achievement and outcomes.

-In 2017, our workshops will take place in Victoria and travel will be funded through the National Fellowship.
+In 2017, our workshops will take place in Victoria and travel will be funded for Interstate Fellows.
 Leadership coaching will be provided in a mix of workshops and virtual sessions, ensuring a strong coaching relationship regardless of distance.